Marathon election counts continue in Ireland

 For her part, Sinn Fein leader Mary Lou McDonald, who is now facing questions over her stewardship of the party, struck a defiant tone on Monday night as she urged Mr Harris to “bring it on” and call an early election.

-Fine Gael’s Sean Kelly became the first MEP elected on Monday night, taking the first of five seats in the Ireland South constituency.
+Fine Gael’s Sean Kelly became the first MEP elected in Ireland, taking the first of five seats in the Ireland South constituency on Monday night.

-The result of the distribution of Mr Kelly’s 8,000-vote surplus is expected to be announced around mid-afternoon on Tuesday.

-Fianna Fail’s Billy Kelleher, who is more than 20,000 votes short of the quota, appears to be in line for a good proportion of those transfers.

-After those votes are distributed, the candidates on the lowest number of votes will be eliminated one by one and their votes distributed, with Mr Kelleher hoping to get elected on Tuesday evening.
+Fianna Fail’s Billy Kelleher is in place to take the second seat, but the final three seats are considered too close to call.

+Independent TD Michael McNamara and Fianna Fail candidate and 1994 Eurovision host Cynthia Ni Mhurchu are polling in second and third place.

+Ms Ni Mhurchu said she was “absolutely honoured” to have received enough first preference votes to put her in contention for a seat.

+Asked if she would run in the general election if she did not become an MEP, she said: “So my experience of politics has been so, so positive, I probably would find it very hard to leave that all behind me.”

-Next in the race for the remaining seats are independent TD Michael McNamara, Fianna Fail candidate and 1994 Eurovision host Cynthia Ni Mhurchu.
-Outgoing MEP Mick Wallace, Sinn Fein TD Kathleen Funchion and the Green Party’s Grace O’Sullivan also look to be contention.
+Outgoing MEP Mick Wallace, Sinn Fein TD Kathleen Funchion and the Green Party’s Grace O’Sullivan also look to be in contention for the final seat.

-Sinn Fein’s Lynn Boylan, Independent Ireland’s Niall Boylan, Ciaran Cuffe from the Greens, Labour’s Aodhan O Riordain, and Clare Daly of Independents 4 Change are battling it out for the other two seats.
+Sinn Fein’s Lynn Boylan, Independent Ireland’s Niall Boylan, Labour’s Aodhan O Riordain and Ciaran Cuffe from the Greens are battling it out for the other two seats.

 The Midlands-North-West constituency saw the first count conclude late on Monday night, as officials grappled with the arduous process of whittling down 27 candidates vying for five seats.